How I Won My Husband Back in The Darkest of Times

 Why being in love isn't enough.

-I am SO in love with my crazy, European, stubborn, hunk of a man.
-But boy can he drive me NUTS!
+I am SO in love with my crazy, European, stubborn, hunk of a man, but boy can he drive me NUTS!
 I know I am just as stubborn.
 He would tell you I'm more stubborn, but I highly doubt an American can be more stubborn than a German - it's just science.

 So yeah, we are both stubborn which makes for some pretty interesting "discussions," but we've got the love!
 Why wasn't that enough?

 In every relationship, you have your strengths and your weaknesses.
-For us, we had drive, commitment, passion, and love, but we lacked communication - which caused arguments frequently and persistently.
+For us, we had the drive, commitment, passion, and LOVE, but we lacked communication - which caused arguments frequently and persistently.
 Some of you have great communication, which benefits your understanding, mutual respect, and lack of arguments; yet you seem to be missing passion.

 Those of you who have it all, just go away.
 No one wants you here.